 You can sign up on this website with your email address and license plate number.
-If your car is involuntarily towed by the City of Boston, then the system will email you.
+If your car is involuntarily towed in Boston's jurisdiction, then the system will email you.

-Not covered by this system are cars towed by the Massachusetts State Police.
-For example, vehicles towed from the Jamaicaway are towed under the jurisdiction of the State Police, and the City of Boston does not have access to this data.
+Not included in this system are cars towed by the Massachusetts State Police.
+For example, vehicles towed from the Jamaicaway and Storrow Drive fall under the jurisdiction of the State Police, and the City of Boston does not have access to this data.

 Alerts are intended to provide timely notification of the tow.
-Once alerted, drivers will be in a position to resolve the situation by retrieving their vehicles quickly and avoiding the accumulation of storage charges.
+Once alerted, drivers will be in a position to retrieve their vehicles quickly and avoid the accumulation of storage charges.

 Users are limited to ten plate numbers per email address.
 If you own a fleet and have a legitimate business need for alerts for more than ten license plates, then please describe your case to email@example.com and we will find a way to accomodate you.